amrvac/amrvac/doc/par.md

 variables, and for the TVD method, for the characteristic variables.
 The default limiter is the most diffusive `limiter=nlevelshi*'minmod'` limiter (minmod for all levels), but one can also use `limiter=nlevelshi*'woodward'`, or use different limiters per level.
-Click [Slope limiters](limiter.md) to see detailed description of all available limiters.

 The `gradient_limiter` is the selection of a limiter to be used in computing gradients (or divergence of vector) when the typegrad=limited (or typediv=limited) is selected.
-It is thus only used in the gradientS (divvectorS) subroutines in geometry.t and has effect for the magnetohydrodynamics (MHD) modules.
+It is thus only used in the gradientS (divvectorS) subroutines in geometry.t (and has effect for the MHD modules).

 When having a gravitational stratification, one might benefit from performing linear reconstruction on the primitive variables log10(rho) and/or log10(p).
 This can